 Fr.II.a-k is a member of my Fr.#.a… series, and like all such pieces is named as if each movment were being systematically labeled at a museum or archaelogical expedition.
 Each individual movement is also labeled with the date, time and circumstances of its initial composition.
 This is the second collection of these types of fragmentary sketches, and there are eleven of them—labeled a-k.
+The following video mostly is about a different piece, but the first part discusses this one and gives a sample recording and score page:

 The following is mostly taken from the introductory pages of the score: